peterpjaspers/yet-another-make/doc/yam.md

 - Time needed to parallelize command execution
 - Time needed to monitor command execution and update the dependency graph

-# Some differneces between Tup and Yam
+# Some differences between Tup and Yam

 TODO: build language comparison
 TODO: run-script